christopherkenny/irelink/inst/notes/prompts.md

 No equivalent to splink's linker.visualisations.* charts -- only autoplot() for match weights.
 Splink's waterfall chart, parameter estimate comparisons, and unlinkables chart are popular; if those aren't rendered as interactive HTML, that's a notable gap.
 No phonetic blocking (Soundex, Metaphone).
 Splink doesn't have it either out of the box, but it's a common ask.
 No batched/incremental retraining API.

+#

+explain use of stringdist == bad and get rid of places where we do large computations outside of duckdb/the sql engine